 - Coordinate with additional stakeholders arising from the Regionalisation Pilot (incl.
 Rotaract Community Leaders, Specialists and Portfolio Committees)

 - Support the training of Rotaractors in the MIDO through the Regionalisation Pilot

 - Support Regional Council activities as they relate to Rotaract

 - Act as a representative of the MDIO and step in when the Chair is unavailable

 - Ensure RA administration is up to date (ASIC, bank signatories, AGM)

 - Become signatory on bank accounts

-- Support Chair and RA organisation to assist clubs with insurance and governance queries
+- Support Chair and RA organisation to assist clubs with queries

-- To aid in the growth of Rotaract in Australia
+- Aid in the growth of Rotaract in Australia

 - Assist with writing the RA Annual Report